nhcarrigan/general-documentation/docs/coc.md

 **Consequence**: A permanent ban from all of our community platforms.

+## Moderation Logs

+Our community platforms are meant to belong to all members of our community.
+Our moderation team are trusted with tools to help keep the community spaces safe, but they are still accountable to the community members.

+As such, **all moderation actions** across **all platforms** are publicly logged in our `#moderation-log` channel in the [Discord community](https://chat.nhcarrigan.com).

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html), version 2.1 and the [LGBTQ in Tech Code of Conduct](https://lgbtq.technology/coc.html)